lockkkk/fa24/_pages/projects.md

 In your proposal, include three types of goals: 75% goals, 100% goals, and 125% goals.
 Think of these as the equivalent of a B, an A, and a "wow!" grade.
 The goals can be dependent or independent of the previous goals.

-Consider also providing answers to the [Heilmeier Questions](https://www.darpa.mil/work-with-us/heilmeier-catechism) in your proposal, as appropriate.

 Please use the ACM HotNets [Latex template](https://conferences.sigcomm.org/hotnets/2024/docs/hotnets24-template.zip) for the proposal.

 ---

 ### Midterm checkpoint meeting

-Each project team is required to schedule a checkpoint meeting with the instructor on Oct 20.
+Each project team is required to schedule a checkpoint meeting with the instructor.
 The purpose of this meeting is to provide an early feedback on your progress to help ensure that your final report is great.

 ---